 The Company is involved in a number of lawsuits, claims, investigations and proceedings, including those specifically identified below, consisting of intellectual property, employment, consumer, commercial and other matters arising in the ordinary course of business.
 In accordance with ASC 450, "Contingencies," the Company has made accruals with respect to these matters, where appropriate, which are reflected in the Company's consolidated financial statements.
-We review these provisions at least quarterly and adjust these provisions to reflect the impact of negotiations, settlements, rulings, advice of legal coursel and other information and events pertaining to a particular case.
+We review these provisions at least quarterly and adjust these provisions to reflect the impact of negotiations, settlements, rulings, advice of legal counsel and other information and events pertaining to a particular case.

 Durling et al v.
 Papa John's International, Inc., is a conditionally certified collective action filed in May 2016 in the United States District Court for the Southern District of New York, alleging that corporate restaurant delivery drivers were not properly reimbursed for vehicle mileage and expenses in accordance with the Fair Labor Standards Act.
 In July 2018, the District Court granted a motion to certify a conditional corporate collective class and the opt-in notice process has been completed.
 As of the close of the opt-in period on October 29, 2018, 9,571 drivers opted into the collective class.
 On September 30, 2022, the parties reached a settlement in principle to resolve the case.
 Pursuant to the terms of the proposed settlement, in exchange for the Company's payment of a total aggregate settlement amount of no more than \$20.0 million subject to a claims-made process, all claims in the action will be dismissed, the litigation will be terminated, and the Company will receive a release.
 The proposed settlement also includes resolution of a companion case, Hubbard, et al. v.
 Papa John's International, Inc., pending in the United States District Court for the Western District of Kentucky.
-The proposed settlement is subject to a claims-made process whereby unclaimed funds revert to the Company, and the Company is only responsible for payments to class and collective actual exposure resulting from the settlement to be approximately \$10.0 million and this amount was recorded in General and administrative expenses in the Consolidated Statements of Operations.
-On December 19, 2022, the District Court granted preliminary approval of the proposed settlement; however, the settlement administrator as partial funding of the settlement in accordance with the terms of the applicable settlement agreement.
-The Company remitted \$5.0 million to the settlement administrator as partial funding of the settlement in accordance with the terms of the applicable settlement agreement.
-The Company continues to deny any liabilit
+The proposed settlement is subject to a claims-made process whereby unclaimed funds revert to the Company, and the Company is only responsible for payments to class and collective action members who timely submit a claim form.
+Although the return rate for timely claims is unknown and not within the Company's control, the Company estimates its actual exposure resulting from the settlement to be approximately \$10.0 million and this amount was recorded in General and administrative expenses in the Consolidated Statements of Operations.
+On December 19, 2022, the District Court granted preliminary approval of the proposed settlement; however, the settlement remains subject to final approval by the District Court and contains certain customary contingencies.
+Subsequent to year end, the Company remitted \$5.0 million to the sett